Overview of NRT MIDAS and Application information

 What is the application process?

-- Application form: The 2022 application is now closed.
-The deadline to apply was November 30 2022 at 5pm ET.
+- Application form: The 2023 application is now open.
+The deadline to apply is November 30 2023 at 5pm ET.

-- In future years (2023 and 2024) we will have a similar application form and deadline.
+- In future years (2024) we will have a similar application form and deadline.
 This is the type of information we request in the application form.
-NRT MIDAS 2022 Application form
+NRT MIDAS 2023 Application form

 - When applicants submit their applications, all identifiable data and information is saved in a secure server and will not be shared with anyone outside of the NRT admissions committee composed of selected members from the NRT core faculty.